qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 We begin by importing the :mod:`qgis.core` module and then configuring the prefix path.
 The prefix path is the location where QGIS is installed on your system.
-It is configured in the script by calling the ``setPrefixPath`` method.
-The second argument of ``setPrefixPath`` is set to :const:`True`, which controls whether the default paths are used.
+It is configured in the script by calling the :meth:`setPrefixPath <qgis.core.QgsApplication.setPrefixPath>` method.
+The second argument of meth:`setPrefixPath <qgis.core.QgsApplication.setPrefixPath>` is set to ``True``, which controls whether the default paths are used.

-The QGIS install path varies by platform; the easiest way to find it for your your system is to use the :ref:`pythonconsole` from within QGIS and look at the output from running ``QgsApplication.prefixPath()``.
+The QGIS install path varies by platform; the easiest way to find it for your system is to use the :ref:`pythonconsole` from within QGIS and look at the output from running ``QgsApplication.prefixPath()``.